 Apollo Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 15,083 people and four constituent neighborhoods, Apollo Beach is the 159th largest community in Florida.
-Apollo Beach has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Apollo Beach, where the median household income is $84,555.00.
+Much of the housing stock in Apollo Beach was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Apollo Beach economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Apollo Beach, where the median household income is $88,919.00.

-Apollo Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Apollo Beach is a decidedly white-collar town, with fully 85.20% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Apollo Beach is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Apollo Beach who work in sales jobs (15.42%), management occupations (14.75%), and office and administrative support (11.36%).
+There are especially a lot of people living in Apollo Beach who work in sales jobs (14.48%), management occupations (14.19%), and office and administrative support (12.21%).

 Also of interest is that Apollo Beach has more people living here who work in computers and math than 95% of the places in the US.